38 Things Doctors Wish You Knew About Arthritis

-A new device called Coolief uses specialized electrodes to send water-cooled radio waves into the tissue around your knee, which temporarily deactivate nerves.
+A device called Coolief uses specialized electrodes to send water-cooled radio waves into the tissue around your knee, which temporarily deactivate nerves.
 Patients reported greater, longer-lasting pain relief (up to 12 months) with Coolief than with cortisone injections.

 Stem cells could save joints—someday

 Scientists have programmed stem cells to grow new cartilage on a 3-D template shaped like the ball of a hip joint.
 Using gene therapy, they have also activated the new cartilage to release anti-inflammatory molecules to fend off a return of arthritis.
 But the stem cell therapy offered for knee osteoarthritis in many clinics isn’t yet a proven cure.
 Find out the 12 habits that can reduce your risk of arthritis.